How To Overcome Emotional Eating and Start Living Life

 - If you were free from emotional eating how would that change your life?

 I suffered from emotional eating most of my young adult life.
 It started when I tried to lose weight as a teenager all the way through until I got into yoga in my late 30’s.
 That’s a long time to suffer.
 And suffer I did!
 I hated how food had control over me and it made me hate myself.
+But ultimately, there was something going on at a much deeper level within me that wasn’t being tended to.
+So, I suffered in silence.

 The Self Loathing Cycle

 The cycle of binging and then beating yourself up the next day is a horrible cycle to be in.
-You end up having an out of control relationship with food.
+You end up having an out-of-control relationship with food.
 And it’s a type of relationship that feeds self-hate.

 Do you find yourself…